iamnoah/writeCapture/README.md

 # Caveats/Limitations #

+* AdSense - AdSense code using `document.write` will not work.
+However AdSense provides [asynchronous tracking support][adsense], so you don't even need writeCapture to load AdSense asynchronously.

 * If any of the included scripts are on another domain, they will have to be loaded asynchronously via script tag injection.
 Subsequent scripts in the HTML will be blocked, so order will be preserved, but this means that not